Structural schemes for hamiltonian systems: Abstract

 \section{Abstract}

 We present an adaptation of the so-called structural method \cite{CMM23} for Hamiltonian systems, and redesign the method for this specific context, which involves two coupled differential systems.
-Structural schemes decompose the problem into two sets of equations: the physical equations, which describe the local dynamics of the system, and the structural equations, which only involve the discretization on a very compact stencil.
-They have desirable properties, such as unconditional stability or high-order accuracy.
-We first give a general description of the scheme for the scalar case (which corresponds to e.g. spring-mass interactions or pendulum motion), before extending the technique to the vector case (treating e.g. the $n$-body system).
-The scheme is also written in the case of a non-separable system (e.g. a charged particle in an electromagnetic field).
-We give numerical evidence of the method's efficiency, its capacity to preserve invariant quantities such as the total energy, and draw comparisons with the traditional symplectic methods.
+Structural schemes decompose the problem into two sets of equations: the physical equations, which describe the local dynamics of the system, and the structural equations, which only involve the discretization of a very compact stencil. \rall{They have desirable properties, such as unconditional stability and high-order accuracy \cite{CMMC25}}.
+We first give a general description of the scheme for the \rb{one-body} case (which corresponds to e.g. spring-mass interactions or pendulum motion), before extending the technique to the \rb{multi-body} case (treating e.g. the $n$-body system).
+The scheme is also written in the case of a non-separable system (e.g. a charged particle in an electromagnetic field). \rall{We prove that the method is exactly energy-preserving for quadratic Hamiltonians, and} we give numerical evidence of the method's efficiency, its capacity to preserve invariant quantities such as the total energy, and draw comparisons with the traditional symplectic methods.